Janith-sh/smart-document-qna-system/README.md

 ---

-Built with ❤️ using Next.js, Google Gemini AI, and ChromaDB
+Built with ❤️ using Next.js, Google Gemini AI, and Pinecone